 The problem goes beyond the inflation hawks at the Fed.
 Monetary policy has been increasingly politicized in recent years, and worries that the Ron Pauls in Congress will use an outbreak of inflation as an excuse to take away some of the Fed’s autonomy, and hence its effectiveness, are inhibiting a more aggressive attack on the output and unemployment problems.

 The politics of fiscal policy are difficult and at times prohibitive.
 But the Fed is supposed to be above politics.
 I wish I felt more confident that the Fed is willing to invoke QE3 or whatever policies are needed to minimize the risks of a double dip.
-Monetary policy is the best hope we have to offset the fiscal insanity in Congress and keep the recovery going.
-However, at best, I expect the Fed to keep policy on hold for awhile, although there’s still the chance that the Fed will raise rates prematurely.
+Monetary policy is best hope we have to offset the fiscal insanity in Congress and keep the recovery going.
+However, at best, I expect the Fed to keep policy on hold for awhile, there’s still the chance that the Fed will tighten prematurely.

-And even with the best possible policy from the Fed, the weak economy, problems in Europe, and the determination of fiscal policymakers to make things worse make it hard to shake the worry that we might be headed toward a second recession.
+And even with the best possible policy from the Fed, the weak economy, problems in Europe, and the determination of fiscal policymakers to make things worse, make it hard to shake the worry that we might be headed toward a second recession.